Causal inference methods for combining randomized trials and observational studies: a review: When observational data have no treatment and outcome information

 \begin{definition}[Inverse probability of sampling weighting - IPSW] The IPSW estimator is defined as follows:

 where $\hat \alpha_{n, m}$ is an estimate of the odds of the indicatrix of being in the RCT.

 \end{definition}

-The IPSW estimator is consistent when the quantity $\alpha$ is consistently estimated by $\hat \alpha_{n,m}$.
-Various methods are used to estimate $\alpha$: by logistic regression fitted to discriminate RCT from observational samples in \citet{stuart2010matching}, while recent works also use other methods such as random forest and Gradient boosting \citep{kern2016assessing} \modif{or H\'ajek-style estimator to target the density ratio \citep{huang2021leveraging, nie2021covariate}.} Similar to IPW estimators, IPSW estimators are known to be highly unstable, especially when the selection scores are extreme.
+The IPSW estimator is consistent when the quantity $\alpha$ is consistently estimated by $\hat \alpha_{n,m}$ \citep{buchanan2018generalizing, colnet2021causal}. \modiff{In practice, v}arious methods are used to estimate $\alpha$: for e.g. by logistic regression \citep{stuart2010matching}, while recent works \modiff{rely on non-parametric} methods such as random forest and Gradient boosting \citep{kern2016assessing} \modif{or H\'ajek-style estimator to target the density ratio \citep{huang2021leveraging, nie2021covariate}.} Similar to IPW estimators, IPSW estimators are known to be highly unstable, especially when the \modiff{weights} are extreme.
 This can occur if the observational study contains units with very small probabilities of being in the trial.
 Normalized weights can be used to overcome this issue \citep{dahabreh2019extending}.
-Still, the major challenge remains that IPSW estimators require a correct model specification of the selection score.
-Avoiding this problem requires either very strong domain expertise or turning to doubly robust methods (Section~\ref{sec:DR}). \cite{buchanan2018generalizing} \modif{proposes a derivation of the asymptotic variance under parametric assumptions in the nested case, while } \cite{dahabreh2018generalizing} propose the use of sandwich-type variance estimators (for both nested and non-nested design) or non-parametric bootstrap approaches, and note that the latter may be preferred in practice.
+Still, the major challenge remains that IPSW estimators require a correct model specification of the \modiff{weights}.
+Avoiding this problem requires either very strong domain expertise or turning to doubly robust methods (Section~\ref{sec:DR}). \modiff{Current theoretical guarantees and theorems are detailed in Appendix (see Section~\ref{appendix:extension-with-theorems}).
+For example } \cite{buchanan2018generalizing} propose a derivation of the asymptotic variance under parametric assumptions in the nested case, \modiff{while \cite{Zivich2022Delicatessen} extends this to a non-nested design}. \cite{dahabreh2018generalizing} propose the use of sandwich-type variance estimators (for both nested and non-nested design) or non-parametric bootstrap approaches, and note that the latter may be preferred in practice. \modiff{\cite{colnet2021causal} has formalized consistency results for any consistent estimator of $\alpha$, including non-parametric estimators.}